-- 1 In Workflow detail, click on the "create" icon. - 2 In New Stage-Name, type a name that identifies the stage in the workflow. - You have the possibility of sharing tasks with individual users or with user groups.
+- 1 In Workflow detail, choose "create". - 2 In New Stage-Name, type a name that identifies the stage in the workflow. - 3 You have the possibility of sharing tasks with individual users or with user groups.
 In the "Users" tab, select either "Groups" or "Users" to display the list of available Groups or Users in the "New Stage" tab.
 Here we chose "Groups".
-In New Stage, choose OK.
-(See Figure 7-2 below).
+In New Stage, choose OK, as shown in Figure 7-2.